NREL/ResStock/docs/technical_development_guide/README.md

 # ResStock Technical Development Guide

-This folder contains a Read The Docs developer documentation.
+This folder contains the Read The Docs project for the ResStock Technical Development Guide.

+## GitHub Actions
+In the `.github/workflows/config.yml` file, the `updates-results` job `Build technical development guide` task compiles the project into the `_build/html` folder.
+This folder is then uploaded in the `Save technical development guide` task.
+These actions will help keep the document up to date with any changes and fail in the tests if the document does not compile.

 ## Building Technical Development Guide Locally

-## Windows
+### Windows

 1. With the terminal/command prompt navigate to the resstock repository technical development guide directory.

 ```